Before Tiger, there was JD, the man who did it his way

 Under that weathered skin, there lurks a sentimentality that endears him to us and which is why he, in his prime, got fans to watch golf.
 As much as Langer has been dominant on the circuit, Daly’s arrival as a champion again –it was his first win since the Buick on the main tour in 2004 – will provide a different sort of impetus for the seniors circuit, even if there is no guarantee that he will contend each and every week.

 Daly is relevant again, and perhaps so too the Champions Tour again.
-Just as he invigorated the golf circuit with his arrival out of the blue back in winning the PGA in 1991 and later adding the claret jug to his Major CV, Daly’s win resonates because of who he is, a man who deviated off the highway to explore the byroads and who has again found his way back.
+Just as he invigorated the golf circuit with his arrival out of the blue back in winning the PGA in 1991 and later adding the Claret Jug (British Open) to his Major CV, Daly’s win resonates because of who he is, a man who deviated off the highway to explore the byroads and who has again found his way back.

 EuroPro Tour